Coming at Happiness Sideways

 So we have to learn to be time travellers in the other direction, out of the past and into the present.
 Remember that arrow of consciousness?
 Let it rip, send it out into the world and connect—with everything.
 It’s not going to hurt you.
 The world did, once, back then, in the form of those who were supposed to protect you.
 But it’s not happening now.
 And if it is, don’t tolerate it.
 Become Cupids for the sake of your happiness.

 And just as importantly, let the world, the Sun, the stars, Earth, nature, other humans love you.
 Let yourself be upheld by the world.
 When we got hurt, we learned to not let anything or anybody penetrate us.
 A sunset may leave us unmoved.
 To truly open to the sun would require us to open our hearts, and the floodgates of grief and loneliness would open up.
-Let it be so.
-Grief is the royal road back to life, back to love, and maybe even back to…happiness.
+For all the missed connections.
+The days without gratitude.
+The lovelessness that shut us down to begin with.

 Bruce Sanguin Psychotherapist